 Would you want to embed that video in your website or EPK (electronic press kit) for viewing agents, bookers and talent buyers?

 Again, I sure would.

-But what would you say if I told you that 30%-50% of the people who will ever look at the video you worked long and hard to get — the one that proves that you have exceptional stand-up comedy talent — WON’T think you are funny at all?
+But what would you say if I also told you that a number of the people who will ever look at the video you worked long and hard to get — the one that proves that you have exceptional stand-up comedy talent — simply won’t think you are funny at all?

 As a matter of fact, what would you say if I told you that…

 A number of comedians will also look at your video will deem your stand-up comedy set OK at best and may actually identify you as a hack, not worthy of any consideration at all (that is all the poser comedians know to do — either call you a hack or douche bag if you have a stand-up comedy act that gets more laughs than theirs does).